mousebird-consulting-inc/WhirlyGlobe/tutorial/android/building-from-repository.md

 ---
 title: Building From Repository
 layout: android-tutorial
+prev_next:
+    prev: hello-earth.html
+    next: your-first-globe-or-map.html
 ---

-Probably you ever heard about the beloved and hated Maven (last named Central).
-That's a repository.
-It's a place where most of the compiled Java libraries live.
-After Maven, several other repositories have been founded, like JCenter and Bintray.
-Maven tradition comes from old Java times, meanwhile JCenter is more about Android (actually it's a superset of Maven) and Bintray is the company behind JCenter (well, sort of, I think)

-The preferred way to download and use third-party library in a typical Android project is using a repository like JCenter.

-So you can expect our library to be a good citizen and live in those lands too.
+Probably the simplest way to build your WhirlyGlobe-Maply app on Android is to use a central repository.
+A repo is where you are probably getting the rest of your libraries, including ones provided by Google and it's a place where most *compiled* Android libraries live.

+Popular repositories include Maven, JCenter, and Bintray.
+We're somewhat confused by their relationships with each other, but we do publish our library out there.

 ### Check the repository

-The best part of using JCenter is that it's included by default in every Android project.
+JCenter is an easy repository to use because it's included by default in every Android project.
 If you open the `YOUR_PROJECT_HOME/build.gradle` file, you'll see:

 ```gradle
 allprojects {